Rocket Mortgage

 Rocket Mortgage, LLC, formerly Quicken Loans, LLC, is an American mortgage lender, headquartered in Detroit, Michigan.
+It is one of the largest U.S. virtual mortgage leaders.
 Rocket Mortgage uses wholesale funding for loans and online applications as opposed to a branch system.

 History

 Early history: 1985–1998

 Rock Financial was founded as a mortgage broker in 1985 by Dan Gilbert, Ron Berman, Lindsay Gross, and Gary Gilbert.
 The company became a mortgage lender in 1988, and in May 1998 became publicly traded, launching an Initial public offering (IPO).

 In the late 1990s, the company shifted from a traditional mortgage provider to an online-focused lender.
 Traditionally, the home mortgage business in America has been fragmented due to varying regulations in each state and locality.
 Gilbert challenged this orthodoxy, however, by offering loan applications online that were reviewed by experts versed in the regulations of each region but who were located in a central headquarters.

 Quicken Loans

 1999–2013

-In October 1999, almost a year and a half after Rock Financial’s 1998 IPO, Intuit agreed to buy the company at a valuation of $370 million.
+In October 1999, almost a year and a half after Rock Financial's 1998 IPO, Intuit agreed to buy the company at a valuation of $370 million.
 The name changed to Quicken Loans.
 In 2002, Dan Gilbert and a group of private investors bought the company back.

 In 2004, Quicken Loans became a defendant in a class action lawsuit on behalf of employees who had worked as loan consultants.
 In 2011, a jury ruled in favor of Quicken.

 In August 2007, Quicken Loans discontinued second mortgages, home equity lines of credit, Alt-A products, and deferred interest loans.

 On November 12, 2007, it moved its headquarters to downtown Detroit under a development agreement with the city.
 Quicken Loans moved into its downtown Detroit headquarters in August 2010.
 The initial move brought 1,700 employees to the city.